Support at Adams - Title I information

 Adams’ staff has these goals for this year:

-- Creating classroom communities where respect and safety are paramount
+- Create and promote learning environments where respect and safety are paramount.

 Families can help by:

-- Allowing families to provide input on their child’s learning
+- Families are encouraged to share input on their child’s learning.

 Find the following information by visiting our school website: